Chirojeugd-Vlaanderen/civicrm.net/README.md

 **DISCLAIMER**: I am new to CiviCRM, and I am not sure about the way I call the web service.

 This project uses WCF to use the CiviCRM API.
+It is not a full solution, it is just a proof of concept.
 It contains a small example.

 ## How to get the example to work